-CLT provides service to more than 175 destinations throughout the world and averages 700 daily departures.
-The 1.8-million square-foot terminal building contains five concourses and 114 gates.
-It has more than quadrupled in size since opening in 1982.
-CLT is 10th nationwide and 32nd worldwide in passengers.
-CLT is the second largest hub for American Airlines, the world's largest airline.
-Additionally, general aviation is operated through Wilson Air Center- CLT, which serves as the executive terminal for six Fortune 500 companies.
-Since 1948, the North Carolina Air National Guard has been based at CLT, home to the Guard's 145th Airlift Wing.
+Despite the pandemic, CLT remains busy because it is the second largest hub for American Airlines, the world's largest airline.
+Additionally, general aviation is operated through Wilson Air Center-CLT, which serves as the executive terminal for Fortune 500 companies.
+Since 1948, the North Carolina Air National Guard's 145th Airlift Wing has been based at CLT.

-CLT is also a major employment center, with nearly 18,000 workers on site.
-The majority (more than 11,000) are employed by American Airlines, with nearly 9,000 additional workers employed by other airlines, tenants and businesses.
-Charlotte Douglas is also a major contributor to the region's economy, CLT contributes $23 billion in annual economic output, $1.1 billion in state/local taxes, 132,330 jobs for N.C. residents and $5.7 billion in personal income according to a report conducted by the North Carolina Department of Transportation Division of Aviation.
+CLT is also a major employment center, with nearly 22,000 workers on site.
+The majority (more than 12,000) are employed by American Airlines, with nearly 10,000 additional workers employed by other airlines, tenants, contractors and businesses.
+Charlotte Douglas is also a major contributor to the region's economy, CLT contributes $24.6 billion in annual economic output, $1.3 billion in state/local taxes, 169,390 jobs for North Carolina residents and $5.7 billion in personal income according to a report conducted by the N.C.
+Department of Transportation Division of Aviation.

 CLT Airport Home Page